-Our Billings CCL volunteer meeting is the 2nd Thursday of each month.
-The next one will be on Thursday, June 14, 2018.
-We meet at the UUFellowship, 2032 Central Ave.
-6:00-7:30pm.
-All are welcome!
+Our Billings CCL volunteer meeting is the 2nd Weds of each month.
+The next meeting will be on Weds August 14 at 6pm at the Billings Public Library 2nd floor conference room.
+Newcomers and visitors are welcome!

 For more information about the Citizens’ Climate Lobby check out this short video or go to the national Citizens’ Climate Lobby main website at https://citizensclimatelobby.org/.